 Governor Stanley and First Lady Bobby Hathaway were instrumental in listing this historic home on the National Register of Historic Places in 1969.
 In July 1977, the Historic Governors’ Mansion opened to the public as a historic house museum.
 In 2004, an extensive restoration was done on the mansion and it now reflects the history of home through the various eras throughout.

-Enjoy self-guided tours enhanced with cell phone audio tours and a mobile website, as well as videos providing information about Wyoming and its first Executive Residence.
-To schedule a group tour, or for more information, call307-777-7878 or visit www.artsparkshistory.com.
-There is no admission charge but donations are accepted.
+Enjoy self-guided tours enhanced with cell phone audio tours as well as videos providing information about Wyoming and its first Executive Residence.
+To schedule a group tour, or for more information, call 307-777-7878 or visit www.wyoparks.org.
+There is no admission charge, however donations are accepted.
 Winter hours: October 1-May 31, Wednesday-Saturday 9:00a.m. to 5:00p.m., Tuesday by pre-arranged appointment.
 Summer hours: June 1-September 30, Monday-Saturday 9:00a.m. to 5:00p.m., Sundays 1:00p.m. to 5:00p.m.